Sausage Cornbread Stuffed Mushrooms

 5. Place the mushroom caps on a parchment lined baking sheet.
 Fill each mushroom cap with a heaping tablespoon of the stuffing.

-6. Bake the mushrooms for 20 minutes until the filling is lightly brown and the mushrooms are tender.
+6. Bake the mushrooms for 15-20 minutes until the filling is lightly brown and the mushrooms are tender.
+If the filling falls apart a little after baking, let the mushrooms cool slightly and then (using clean hands!) gently press the filling together.

 Recipe Notes